 The Society for the Anthropology of Food and Nutrition invites applications for our $800 annual research award for Masters or PhD level students at an accredited college or university with a concentration in food and nutritional anthropology.
 The funding is intended to support the research phase of the project.
+This year we are particularly interested in decolonized, ethical research focused on food justice and food sovereignty.

 Winners will be recognized at SAFN’s Reception at the annual American Anthropological Association meeting.